15 May 2026

-Ebola outbreak in Goma
+Ebola disease outbreak declared

 We are not dealing with a “strain”, but with a virus.
 "Ebola disease" is a disease caused by any different viruses within the genus of Orthoebolavirus.
 The most well-known viruses are Ebola virus, Sudan virus, and Bundibugyo virus.
 Unlike most Ebola disease outbreaks that occurred in the DRC, this one is caused by the Bundibugyo virus.